lukemunsch/rwbyQuiz/README.md

 ## Implementation

-The main page is the entry to the entire site; this page has a small click button in the top right which allows people to understand what the site is about.
-The page has only minimal elements as it is just a doorway to the main subject of the site; the quiz.
+The main page is the entry to the entire site;
+- Simple image to show the iconic image fomr the subject show.
+- Simple button top right to explain what the page is about.
+- Iconic logo of main protagonist as entry to the main quiz page with explanation text.
+- Minimalistic footer with simple text so as not to ditract from main topic buttons and features.

-The game page is consisting of most of the elements and functions as well as modals and styles.
+The game page is consisting of most of the elements and functions as well as modals and styles;
-It has the functions for the quiz; auto-populating questions and relevant answers and updating the question counter, tracking scores for incorrect and correct answers.
+- Direction back to the main home page in top left.
+- Restarting the quiz and a rules pop up that appears and disappears when relevant buttons are clicked.
+- Question Area with simple contracting colors and auto populating using JavaScript.
+- Answer buttons that bring up corresponding answers depending on the question that is asked.

-The images for the pages were found and located on google searches, and though the files were not large, I have compressed the images and logos to better load quicker and improve the performance of the site.
+The images for the pages were found and located on google searches (pages credited at bottom of README.md file), and though the files were not large, I have compressed the images and logos to better load quicker and improve the performance of the site.

 ![Lighthouse Report](assets/images/rmScreenShots/lighthouseReport.png)